 - Manage your portion sizes, especially for protein.
 A serving of protein is three ounces or about the size of your palm.

 - Opt for fresh foods you prepare yourself versus packaged foods that can be high in sodium.

 - Cook with healthy fats including olive oil or corn oil and try to avoid saturated fats like butter and lard.

-The lists below give you an idea of foods generally found on renal-friendly diets, and some of the foods that most people living with CKD should limit because of their salt, potassium, or phosphorus levels.
+The lists below give you an idea of foods generally found as a part of renal-friendly diets, and some of the foods that most people living with CKD should limit because of their salt, potassium or phosphorus levels.

 The "CKD 10" to enjoy:

 - White rice